 Also of interest is that Brookside Village has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Brookside Village telecommute to their jobs.
+Overall, about 12.02% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Brookside Village is a great place for families with children to consider.
-First of all, many other families with children live here, making Brookside Village a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Brookside Village has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Brookside Village is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Brookside Village’s overall crime rate is lower than average for the country.

 In Brookside Village, however, the average commute to work is quite long.
 On average, people spend 30.39 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Brookside Village citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.59% of adults 25 and older in Brookside Village have a college degree.
+In terms of college education, Brookside Village is nearly on par with the US average for all cities of 21.84%: 20.59% of adults 25 and older in Brookside Village have a bachelor's degree or advanced degree.

 The per capita income in Brookside Village in 2022 was $41,272, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $165,088 for a family of four.
 However, Brookside Village contains both very wealthy and poor people as well.